soundpress/RulesOfNYC/docs/c35/index.rst

          (C) expenditures for which the candidate has, without making public disclosure of an outstanding liability in a timely manner, promised or made reimbursement or other payment to the party committee or constituted committee.
 These expenditures will be considered in-kind contributions during the time preceding the reimbursement or other payment by the candidate.

    (6) If candidates announce they are running together as a "ticket" for which they have chosen to join together in a broad spectrum of activities to promote each other's election, the Board will presume that expenditures made by one candidate's campaign for materials or activities that clearly identify the other candidate are in-kind contributions to the second candidate.
 The following factors would increase the burden a candidate would have in overcoming this presumption: (i) the campaigns have staff, consultants, office space, or telephone lines in common; (ii) other in-kind contributions, expenditure refunds, advances, or joint expenditures have been made between these campaigns.
-If the expenditures are in-kind contributions, the expenditures are subject to the apportionment requirements of Rule 1-08(h).
+If the expenditures are in-kind contributions, the expenditures are subject to the apportionment requirements of 52 RCNY § 1-08(h).

 (g) Spending public funds.